tamburinif/prebio/README.md

     `git clone https://github.com/tamburinif/prebio.git`

+2. Run the code -- either open the R script in Rstudio and highlight/run code, or run on the command line:

+    `R prebio.R`

-2. Open the R script and run.
-You may have to install packages -- this can be done e.g.
+    You may have to install some/all of the required packages on your system -- this can be done in Rstudio, e.g.

     `install.packages("ggplot2")`

-3. Please don't push changes that break anything